"""SDK functions for managed jobs."""

 )

-response = requests.post(
+response = server_common.make_authenticated_request(

 json=json.loads(body.model_dump_json()),

-timeout=(5, None),
+timeout=(5, None))

-job_id_remote_path_dict = sdk.stream_and_get(
+job_id_remote_path_dict = sdk.stream_and_get(request_id)

 remote2local_path_dict = client_common.download_logs_from_api_server(